People

 Principal Investigator

-Annika is an Assistant Professor in Psychology at the University of Waterloo.
+Annika is an Assistant Professor of Industrial-Organizational Psychology at the University of Waterloo (UW).
 She received her MSc and PhD degrees in Management (Organizational Behaviour) from Wilfrid Laurier University and BA Honours degree in Psychology from McGill University.
-Prior to joining UW, she was a faculty member at Toronto Metropolitan University.
+Prior to joining UW, she was an Associate Professor at Toronto Metropolitan University.

 Email: ahillebrandt@uwaterloo.ca